mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 #### 3.2.2 Spoke.Zone API Client

-The SDK will also provide a robust client for the Spoke.Zone devices API.
+The SDK will also provide a robust client for integrating with the Spoke.Zone API.
 This client will be accessible to applications and implemented in a way that minimizes the amount of boilerplate required by apps while still providing full functionality.

 ##### 3.2.2.1 Data File Uploads